BYOL for Audio: Exploring Pre-trained General-purpose Audio Representations: Experiments

-The linear evaluation pipeline first converts downstream task samples into feature embeddings using a pre-trained model as a feature extractor and then trains a linear model with the task labels.
-It then tests the trained model to get test results.
+The linear evaluation pipeline first converts downstream task samples into feature embeddings using a \textit{frozen} pre-trained model as a feature extractor and then trains a linear layer with the task labels.
+It then gets the test results using the trained linear layer.
 All these results except FSD50K are accuracies; FSD50K results are mean average precision (mAP) and area under the curve (AUC).

 All audio samples were randomly cropped to the average duration of the task dataset or added zero padding at the end, and they were resampled to the default sampling rate of each model.
 For the models that come with a dedicated pre-processor that converts raw audio to TF feature, we used the pre-processor.
-The feature embeddings extracted by the models were standardized prior to training.
+The feature embeddings extracted by the models were standardized prior to training a linear layer.

 We used the validation set for early stopping with a patience of 20 epochs and trained the linear layer for up to 200 epochs with the Adam optimizer.
 We manually tuned the learning rate to get the best results between 0.00001 and 0.01 for every test.
 We ran each evaluation three times and average the results.